dirtman/ibapi/doc/mx:get.md

 By default, the domain, MX and preference of each fetched record is shown.
 The --verbose option can be specified to print out the raw response from the API.

-To fetch a single MX record, a single domain and MX value may be provided as command line arguments.
+To fetch MX records, a single domain, or a domain and MX value, may be provided as command line arguments.
 Alternatively, a list of records to fetch can be specified in a file (see --filename).